MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis

 \subsection{Manhattan Room Layout Estimation}

-In this experiment, we synthesize 120K panorama images from 80K scenes using our system.
-Each panorama image corresponds to one room in scenes.
+In this experiment, we first select scenes with Manhattan-world assumption in the Scene Process Stage.
+To increase the scene diversity, we also filter out the room with less than four furniture objects.
+We randomly place a panoramic camera with the resolution of $1024 \times 512$ in each room in the Entity Process Stage.
+Finally, we export the positions of room corners and camera parameters.
+We synthesize 120K panorama images using our system.
 We use MatterportLayout~\cite{chang2017matterport3d, ZouSPCSWCH21} as the real data.
 The MatterportLayout dataset consists of 1,647 images for training, 190 images for validation, and 458 images for testing.

+We adopt HorizonNet~\cite{SunHSC19} as the baseline approach.
+We use an Adam optimizer with an initial learning rate of $3\times 10^{-4}$ with a polynomial decay policy.
+For ``r'', we set the mini-batch size to 24.
+For ``s + r'', each batch contains 16 images from the real dataset and 8 from the synthetic dataset.
+For each strategy, we train the network for 30K iterations.
-We choose HorizonNet~\cite{SunHSC19} as the baseline approach.
-Following~\cite{SunHSC19}, we adopt four standard metrics: 3D IoU, 2D IoU, RMSE and $\delta_1$ for evaluation.

-The results are shown in Table~\ref{tab:layout_performance_mh}.
-As can be seen, the model trained on both the synthetic and real datasets achieves the best result.
-Qualitative results are shown in Figure~\ref{fig:ManhattanResult}.
-After augmenting with the synthetic data, the network can predict the corner locations more accurately.
-Meanwhile, the predicted number of corners is more accurate.
-It demonstrates that our synthetic data could be used to improve the performance of the network.
+We adopt four standard metrics: 3D IoU, 2D IoU, root mean squared error (RMSE) and threshold accuracy $\delta_1$ for evaluation.
+The results are shown in Table~\ref{tab:layout}.
+As can be seen, the model trained on both the synthetic and real datasets achieves better results.
+Furthermore, the model with more synthetic data is better.